almost-good/minesweeper/README.md

 The real-life application is moulded according to the created flowcharts.
 The flowcharts depict the flow of the app but also allow for an insight into the logic behind.
+They do not depict the final product but are more of a pathway towards the end goal.

 ### **Flow of the app**
 Displays the flow of the app as a whole, from start until the point the app is exited.